MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/paginated-reports-faq.md

 The paginated reports workload is available on P1 – P3 SKUs.
 You may also use it with A4 – A6 SKUs for embed or test/dev scenarios.

 > [!NOTE]
 > Power BI Premium recently released a new version of Premium, called **Premium Gen2**, which is currently in preview.
-Premium Gen2 will simplify the management of Premium capacities, and reduce management overhead.
-For more information, see [Power BI Premium Generation 2 (preview)](service-premium-what-is.md#power-bi-premium-generation-2-preview).
+In **Premium Gen2**, the paginated reports workload is available on P1-P3 SKUs and A1-A6 SKUs.
 >
->To review the Power BI Embedded Gen2 enhancements, refer to [Power BI Embedded Generation 2](../developer/embedded/power-bi-embedded-generation-2.md).
+>Premium Gen2 simplifies the management of Premium capacities, and reduces management overhead.
+For more information, see [Power BI Premium Generation 2 (preview)](../admin/service-premium-what-is.md#power-bi-premium-generation-2-preview).
 >
->Paginated reports workload is available on P1-P3 SKUs and A1-A6 SKUs in **Premium Gen2**
+>To review the Power BI Embedded Gen2 enhancements, refer to [Power BI Embedded Generation 2](../developer/embedded/power-bi-embedded-generation-2.md).

 ### What is the maximum memory threshold I can put for paginated reports in my capacity?